Santa Clara University School of Law: Campus

-Also in 1973, Bannan Hall was built, including space for the Law School on the ground floor.
-In 2008 Dean Donald Polden announced the law school would have exclusive use of Bannan Hall, and the building was renovated and used exclusively by the law school shortly thereafter.
+In 1973, Bannan Hall was built, which allocated space for the Law School on the ground floor.
+In 2008, Dean Donald Polden announced the law school would have exclusive use of Bannan Hall, and the building was renovated and used exclusively by the law school shortly thereafter.

-In 2018, the Law school moved into Charney Hall, a new $60-million building built specifically to house the Law school.
+In 2018, the law school moved into Charney Hall, a new $60-million building built specifically to house the law school.